Frequently Asked Questions (FAQ)

 WHAT STEPS NEED TO HAPPEN FOR TACOMA CREATES TO BE IMPLEMENTED?

-• Tacoma Creates will enhance and extend arts, culture, science and heritage education for Tacoma’s youth and school-age children.
+• enhance and extend arts, culture, science and heritage education for Tacoma’s youth and school-age children.
 Cultural organizations would partner with the Tacoma School District and other community based or non-profit organizations to provide both in school, after school and summer programs in every Tacoma neighborhood and o er more field trips to arts, culture, science and heritage organizations.
 The transportation for such trips would be provided as part of this program.

-• Tacoma Creates will expand access for all Tacoma residents to arts and cultural events, venues, performances, large-scale city events, community festivals, neighborhood activities and street fairs.
+• expand access for all Tacoma residents to arts and cultural events, venues, performances, large-scale city events, community festivals, neighborhood activities and street fairs.
 The program would also reduce barriers for participation and involvement at every level, including financial barriers, so that everyone has the opportunity to access arts, culture, science and heritage programs and facilities, regardless of their economic means.

 HOW DOES TACOMA CREATES MESH WITH EXISTING PUBLIC OR PRIVATE INVESTMENT IN TACOMA?

 Tacoma Creates builds on the significant public and private investment that methodically put into place by current and past Tacoma civic initiatives, including the revitalization of downtown Tacoma through its cultural assets and facilities; convention and tourism promotion; and UW Tacoma.
 Tacoma Creates also complements and reinforces Tacoma’s strong network of successful youth, education and equity initiatives, such as Graduate Tacoma, the early childhood learning programs at the Children’s Museum, Metro Parks’ Whole Child Access Pass, Communities In Schools and the community partnerships of Tacoma Public Schools.